lorainemg/type-inference/README.md

 (...)
 ```

 In the above case, it's easy to infer the return type of succ because the expression returns exactly the same type as an argument.
-In these cases, it is even possible not to specify the type of the argument, since the + operator is only defined for Int:
+In these cases, it is even possible not to specify the type of the argument, since the `+` operator is only defined for `Int`:

 ```[cool]
 (...)